copsTvFan/cops-episode-guide/guide.md

 Aired 2005-03-05.

-**Coast to Coast 71** (Forth Worth, TX -- 11:37 PM Traffic Stop) East Division Officer Brian Clark says shortly after high school he joined the Air Force and he and his friends used to watch Cops on Saturday nights.
+**Coast to Coast 71**

+- (Fort Worth, TX -- 11:37 PM Traffic Stop) East Division Officer Brian Clark says shortly after high school he joined the Air Force and he and his friends used to watch Cops on Saturday nights.
 He decided to join the police when he got out and was lucky enough to get hired in Fort Worth.
 He goes to stop a truck with a busted tail light and the guy runs.
 He runs a light, goes east on Ave G, over a curb and pulls into a driveway and bails out.
 He runs into his house and locks himself inside the bathroom.
 His naked mom is yelling at him and puts her clothes on and keeps yelling in Spanish.
 The guy won't come out and Brian kicks the door in.
 He fights once it's open then says he'll stop fighting, but doesn't.
 He is cuffed and says he's sorry.
 He flushed drugs down the toilet and says he ran because he's got a problem, but denies flushing drugs.
 He doesn't explain it.
 They tell him they'll take his truck, but he says it's not him.
 Officer K. Washington says he has warrants.
 He has FMS tattoos and a stab wound and Brian saw him flushing the drugs.
 Officer GG Moreno translates for the suspect and asks him if he understands.
 The guy says his brother was killed while he was DWI and he went to jail for it.
-Las Vegas, NV (9:53 PM Domestic Disturbance Call) Southeast Area Command -- Officer Andrew Patzer likes Vegas because it is a 24 hour town and he can't imagine another town with this much variety.
+- Las Vegas, NV (9:53 PM Domestic Disturbance Call) Southeast Area Command -- Officer Andrew Patzer likes Vegas because it is a 24 hour town and he can't imagine another town with this much variety.
 Officer Jason Rose is his partner and says there is a call of broken glass at the scene.
 They pull up and an old man is coming out of his apartment.
 The son Maurice is watching TV and eating in his bedroom.
 They tell him to come out and he gets mad.
 He wants to keep eating and watch TV and not answer any questions.
 He says he had a fight with his girlfriend, just yelling, no hitting.
 The girl says he didn't hit her, but he gets angry all the time.
 Security doesn't want him there ever again.
 If he ever comes back again he'll get arrested for trespassing.
 He grunts, growls and says everything was cool until now.
 He says he'll go to jail, it'll give him a place to sleep.
 They give him his shoes and he slams them and screams and howls like he's possessed.
 Maurice puts his shirt on, but keeps mouthing off, so they arrest him.
 Jason shakes the mace in preparation, but doesn't have to use it.
 They charge him with disorderly conduct and he gets all arrogant and mouths off, whines and repeats things the officers say.
 He then bangs his head against the car and says the cops are beating him.
-New Orleans, LA (10:18 PM Bike Sting) 8th District Task Force -- Sgt.
+- New Orleans, LA (10:18 PM Bike Sting) 8th District Task Force -- Sgt.
 Bruce Glaudi says Zone D is getting hit with a ton of thefts.
 So they get a bike for a setup.
 They are going to leave it and keep watch on it from a nearby garage.
 Detective Robert Williams, Jr. watches from a nearby roof.
 Bruce parks the bike next to a pole and a black guy walks up and takes it soon after.
 He rides down the street with it and cops jump him.
 He makes excuses and Officer Benjamin Christoval tells him it's all a lie and he can stop.
 He says what he was doing was taking it over to a church van.
 A white guy says it was his bike and the black guy was taking it to him.
 He knows Ben and says he wasn't stealing.
 He was getting paid $5 to take it to him and he'll take the police to them.
 Detective Orlando Matthews charges him with possession of stolen property.
 He admits he has a record of theft.
 He should've learned his lesson and not look for a quick buck.
 He says he thought he was doing something good and can't believe all this.
 (10:36 PM) They put it back in the same spot.
 An older black guy comes along and counts money, then grabs it and rides off.
 They drive after him and another unit grabs him and puts him in a headlock.
 Officer Ryan Aucoin asks him why he took it.
 He says he saw it sitting there and if he knew it was somebody's he wouldn't have messed with it.

 ## CP-1710

 Aired 2004-11-06.

-**Tased and Confused Special Edition** (Norwood, OH -- 9:10 PM Officer Assistance Call) Officer Erik Nelson says in his off time he fishes, hunts and spends time with his wife.
+**Tased and Confused Special Edition**

+- (Norwood, OH -- 9:10 PM Officer Assistance Call) Officer Erik Nelson says in his off time he fishes, hunts and spends time with his wife.
 A woman called that someone pulled a knife on her in an apartment complex.
 Officer Chris Couch is there.
 Erik goes up to apt 8 with Officer Stacy Phillips on the second floor and a man answers the door.
 Erik runs down the stairs when a help call comes.
 Three guys tail a man driving a car who fought with officers during a traffic stop after they found coke on him.
 Somehow he still runs.
   They pursue him across town, he tries to ram Officer Ray Manning, goes into a school parking lot and is caught when he bails.
 He was scared and says they were like the German Gestapo in the 40s.
 The guy he gave a ride to gave him the bag of crack as payment and he didn't know what it was.
 He punched a cop after they found the bag.
-Cincinnati, OH -- District 3 (3:05 AM Disturbance Call) Officer Bill Hunter and Officer Thomas Finley go to a domestic fight in the street.
+- Cincinnati, OH -- District 3 (3:05 AM Disturbance Call) Officer Bill Hunter
+  and Officer Thomas Finley go to a domestic fight in the street.
 A group of 5 guys are there and say there is no fight even though one of them is bloody.
 A guy fought with his fiancé at a bar because he blames her for him getting a ticket.
 Inside there is screaming from a woman yelling for Alex to stop and David to get out.
 Alex is the 21 year-old guy with the Mohawk who wouldn't listen outside.
 They told him 3 times to back off and he gets tased, cuffed, his head is bloody and he pisses himself.
 He claims he's 75% deaf in one ear.
   David wanted his hat back so he pounded him.
-Pierce County WA -- Lakewood (1:12 PM Warrant Briefing) Officer Joe Kolp is told the guy has a $50,000 warrant for assault and needs to be served with a 3 man team.
+- Pierce County WA -- Lakewood (1:12 PM Warrant Briefing) Officer Joe Kolp is told the guy has a $50,000 warrant for assault and needs to be served with a 3 man team.
 The guy has a gun and has fought with police in the past.
 They go to a bar and find him.
 He's a tiny, wiry black guy and when they go to cuff him he struggles and gets tased.
 He's very confused and says he has a gun because people are after him.
 It's a loaded star 9mm.
 Officer Mark Gosling found the gun and clears it.
 The guy claims the gun wasn't stolen, he bough it 5 minutes ago.
 He tried to call 911, but his cell phone was dead.
 He called Lisa to help him and has crystal meth on him he got from some Mexicans.
 He's trying to get his life straight.
 In his car they find a gas mask, military gear, hand guns, a police scanner and much more equipment.
 He claims he isn't a violent person.
 Carrying a loaded gun is a felony with a minimum 5 year jail sentence.

 ## CP-1711

 Aired 2005-08-06.

-**Coast to Coast 72** (Pierce County WA -- 11:35 PM Shooting Call) 911
+**Coast to Coast 72**

-Communications Center -- South Hill Precinct -- Deputy Mark Berry takes the call of a murder.
-Las Vegas, NV/Fort Worth, TX
+- (Pierce County WA -- 11:35 PM Shooting Call) 911 Communications Center -- South Hill Precinct -- Deputy Mark Berry takes the call of a murder.
+- Las Vegas, NV
+- Fort Worth, TX

 ## CP-1712